Degree Programs in Comprehensive Human Sciences

-Enrollment Procedure Guidelines (which include documents to be submitted before entrance) will be sent out to successful applicants on Friday, February 17, 2020.
+Enrollment Procedure Guidelines (which include documents to be submitted before entrance) will be sent out to successful applicants.
 Follow the direction in the Guidelines.

 The documents should be mailed using a designated envelope (which will be sent to you long with the Enrollment Procedure Guidelines) by early March 2020.
 The deadline will be mentioned in Enrollment Procedure Guidelines.